Teddy Lučić

 Teddy Mark Šime Lučić (/sv/; born 15 April 1973) is a Swedish former professional footballer and manager.
 He played as a centre-back.
 Lučić made his debut for Sweden in 1995, and represented his country at three FIFA World Cups (1994, 2002, and 2006) and two UEFA European Championships (2000 and 2004), earning a total of 86 caps.

 Early life

 Lučić was born on 15 April 1973 in Biskopsgården, Gothenburg to Croatian father, Krešimir, and Finnish mother, Annis.
 His father Krešimir was also a football player.
 In 1966, Krešimir moved to Sweden where he played football.
 In 1971, his father was offered to play for Halmstads BK but declined because he thought he was too old, at age 27.
 The Lučić family decided to live in Sweden but visited Croatia and Finland often.

 As a boy, Lučić attended the Bjurslätt School in Hisingen, which is only 500 meters from where BK Häcken have their exercise equipment.
-Due to his parents' heritage, Lučić had Yugoslavian passport rather than a Swedish one, which prevented him from playing in the Swedish Junior Team.
+Due to his parents' heritage, Lučić had Yugoslav passport rather than a Swedish one, which prevented him from playing in the Swedish Junior Team.